mwgnd/telescrapeR/README.md

 devtools::install_github("mwgnd/telescrapeR")
 ```
 ### Reticulate
 As this package uses the telethon python library via reticulate (R Interface to Python), you should have python installed on your machine.
-This could also be done by the reticulate package.
-You will also need to create a virtual environment in which the telethon python library will be installed. install_telethon() will create an environment for you called "r-telescrapeR" with telethon installed.
+This could also be done by the Reticulate package.
+You will also need to create a virtual environment in which the Telethon Rython library will be installed. `install_telethon()` will create an environment for you called "r-telescrapeR" with Telethon installed.

 ```r
 install.packages("reticulate")